jpobzy/L4dAutoConfig/README.md

 ## Adding a different font
-If there is a different font you desire besides the original or the new one you can go to either files stated in [Game Font](#Game-Font) and ctrl-f "Bradley Hand ITC" and replace EVERY line which has this font name with the name of your font you wish to install.
-Please not that in order for this to work you NEED to have the commands `mat_setvideomode 1920 1080 1; mat_setvideomode 1920 1080 0` which switches the game from windowed mode, back to fullscreen instantly in order to load some resource files.
+If there is a different font you desire besides the original or the new one you can go to the files stated in [Game Font](#Game-Font) and ctrl-f "Bradley Hand ITC" and replace EVERY line which has this font name with the name of your font you wish to install.
+Please not that in order for this to work you NEED to have the commands `mat_setvideomode 1920 1080 1; mat_setvideomode 1920 1080 0` which switches the game from windowed mode, back to fullscreen instantly in order to load some resource files. `Clientscheme` will only change the in game font while `l4d360uischeme` will change the main menu font.

 <br />